zabbix/zabbix/src/go/plugins/oracle/README.md

     - localhost:1521
     - localhost

-    The hostname "locahost" in examples can be IP addess, e.g., 127.0.0.1 or any other hostname.
+    The hostname "localhost" in examples can be IP address, e.g., 127.0.0.1 or any other hostname.

 * Usernames are supported only if written in uppercase characters.

-* Both oracle TNS key and value value can be specified as Hostname (ommitting schema and port).
+* Both oracle TNS key and value can be specified as Hostname (omitting schema and port).
 See chapter [Using TNS Names](#using-tns-names).

 #### Multitenant architecture tablespace monitoring (across CDB and PDBs)